Bair Island restoration site, San Mateo County.

 2016

-Voters passed Measure AA to create the San Francisco Bay Restoration Authority as a way to support major restoration projects, with a goal of restoring 15,000 acres of tidal wetlands around the San Francisco Bay.
+Voters pass Measure AA to create the San Francisco Bay Restoration Authority as a way to support major restoration projects, with a goal of restoring 15,000 acres of tidal wetlands around the San Francisco Bay.

 2018